ScottyB/the-software-engineering-phd-guide/the_software_engineering_phd_guide/how-to-write-a-related-work.md

 # How to write a related work?

 Standing on the shoulders of giants is a popular phrase amongst academics.
 This phrase captures the idea that no research stands in isolation and that all work builds upon existing knowledge.
 The related work section is where you position your research in the context of recent work and demonstrate scholarship.
-In this article I will describe how to write a related work section of a research paper.
+In this article I will describe how to write a related work section with a [template](#a-template-for-organising-your-related-work) for organising notes on papers.

 ## What is related work?